 Popular marketing blogger Seth Godin put all aspects of leadership in order and explains how every person can lead a tribe to make other people share his ideas and values.

 “You do not need permission to lead people.
 But in case you do – here it is.
 They are waiting for what will happen next.”Seth Godin

 Tim Leberecht: 3 ways to (usefully) lose control of your brand, 2012

 Sometimes people see the same situation from different sides because they occupy different positions and perform completely different roles in the company.
-Someone performs certain work that is then estimated by somebody else and on the contrary there is someone who estimates this work.
+Someone performs certain work that is then estimated by somebody else and on the contrary, there is someone who estimates this work.
 It is a common situation in the company where bosses are those who decide whether your work was efficient or not.
-From the other side, employees feel that they are those necessary components which make this huge business machine (the company) to earn money.
-Tim Leberecht, Frog’s marketer, tells how his company actually practices useful “beyond the control” technique and keeps on developing and inspiring its workers for doing more.
+On the other side, employees feel that they are those necessary components that make this huge business machine (the company) earn money.
+Tim Leberecht, Frog’s marketer, tells how his company actually practices useful “beyond the control” techniques and keeps on developing and inspiring its workers for doing more.

 Dan Cobley: What Physics Taught Me About Marketing, 2010

-Some of TED talks offered may be not that fresh, however, personally I see them as relevant nowadays, too.
+Some of the TED talks for ecommerce entrepreneurs offered may be not that fresh, however, personally I see them as relevant nowadays, too.
 They can be applied not for e-commerce but for your business life as well.